 Edmonton Catholic School District is one of the most forward thinking educational institutions in Canada and we pride ourselves in our ability to continually reflect progressive educational growth and awareness.

-Thus, the Edmonton Catholic School District will honour the request from the Council of Elders as of May 1, 2017 will respectfully change the name of Aboriginal Learning Services to Indigenous Learning Services.
+Thus, the Edmonton Catholic School District will honour the request from the Council of Elders and effective May 1, 2017 will respectfully change the name of Aboriginal Learning Services to Indigenous Learning Services.